harshkumar1/sthaan/api/README.md

 ### 6. **Associate Sthaan ID with User ID**

 - [ ] TODO: Relook at this API.
 What is the response when associated Sthaan Id is not there.
+- [ ] TODO: Clarification: For every User Id is a unique SthaanId is getting created or not?
+If its getting created then we need a Conflict Error Code.
+- [ ] TODO: Should we have a GET METHOD for this as well

 **Description**: This API links the generated Sthaan ID to the User ID for future address retrieval.